Summer Programs

 Description:

-Free healthy, packaged lunches are available to enjoy on-site for kids and teens 18 and under at the Leon County Main Library Monday through Friday from 2-3 p.m. from Monday, June 2 through Friday, August 1.
+Free healthy, packaged meals are available to enjoy on-site for kids and teens 18 and under at the Leon County Main Library Monday through Friday from 2-3 p.m. from Monday, June 2 through Friday, August 1.
 No registration is required.

 More info